-New York City Human Resources Administration (HRA) is the "local social services district" responsible for administering the Public Transit Automated Reimbursement (PTAR) system.
+New York City Human Resources Administration (HRA) is the New York City "local social services district."

 Ordering Practitioner

 The ordering practitioner is the Medicaid enrollee's attending physician or other medical practitioner who has not been excluded from enrollment in the Medicaid Program and who is requesting transportation on behalf of the enrollee so that the enrollee may obtain medical care or services covered under the Medicaid Program.